-Compared to the five-year average (2017-2022), in the first half of 2023, juvenile robbery in Lakewood is up 400%, motor vehicle theft is up 500% and assaults are up 45%.
-For all crimes, known juvenile suspects have increased 67%.
+Compared to the 5-year average (2019-2023), through August 2024, juvenile robberies have decreased by 78%, motor vehicle theft decreased by 17%, and assaults are up by 17%.

 The City requests the County to support amending state law to allow for a parent or guardian to provide consent for a juvenile to be interviewed by law enforcement to include consent to search property to resolve unsolved crimes and prevent future incidents.